Key Takeaways

 Core Value of Affiliate Marketing

-Affiliate marketing is standard for software services and an important part of building website architecture and product ecosystem SOPs.
+Affiliate marketing is standard for software services.
 In overseas markets, Affiliate Programs are a necessity rather than an alternative.
-By checking the AI/SaaS Affiliate Program List, you'll find that the vast majority of successful AI and SaaS products offer affiliate programs.
+By checking the AI/SaaS Affiliate Program List, you'll find that most successful AI and SaaS products offer affiliate programs.

 Components & Key Terms